joshnuss/svelte-persisted-store/README.md

 # svelte-local-storage-store

-A store that keeps data in local storage.
+A store that adds pub/sub to local storage.

 ## Installation